tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 If not, check the `cloud-provider-kind` logs for errors.

+---

 ## Deploy the application

 Once this is all setup we are ready to deploy an actual application.
 In order to work with the Kubernetes [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/) we need to have a `HTTPRoute` to connect the `Gateway` with the application `Service`.

-Here is the Gateway from the previous step:
+Here is the `Gateway` from the previous step:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1